rstacruz/vim-xtract/README.md

 #### Example

-Let's say you have a file like this.
-We want to copy the header (first 3 lines) and a function body (last 3 lines).
-The format is:
+Let's say you have a file like this `index.js` below.
+We want to extract the header (first 3 lines) and a function body (last 3 lines) into a new file, `MyComponent.js`.

 ```
 [index.js]